Bearer/bearer/README.md

 ### Supported Language

-Bearer CLI currently supports JavaScript, TypeScript and Ruby and their associated most used frameworks and libraries.
-Java support is under active development, more languages will follow.
+Bearer CLI currently supports JavaScript, TypeScript, Ruby, Java and their associated most used frameworks and libraries.
+More languages will follow.

 ### How long does it take to scan my code?
 Is it fast?